How robotics can address complex tube cutting

-Since the working area of robots has a radius of more than one meter, they can cut tubes and profiles of any size without any access constraints.
-In addition, because these installations use a robot they are much more flexible in terms of the type of part they can cut.
-As well as cutting all types of tubes (round, rectangular, etc.) and profiles (H, I, L, U, etc.) they can also be used to produce chamfered parts on flat sheets.
+Since the robots have a working radius of over one meter, they can cut tubes and profiles of any size without any access limitations.
+Additionally, since these systems use a robot, they offer greater flexibility in the types of parts they can cut.
+They can cut various types of tubes (round, rectangular, etc.) and profiles (H, I, L, U, etc.), as well as produce chamfered parts from flat sheets.

 There are two types of kinematics for robotized tube cutting systems: